Camillo Ricordi

+Camillo Ricordi (born April 1, 1957) is an American-Italian physician-scientist working in cellular transplantation, diabetes research, stem cell and regenerative/healthspan medicine.
+He is a Professor of Surgery, Distinguished Professor of Medicine, and Professor of Biomedical Engineering, Microbiology, and Immunology at University of Miami, where he serves as Director of the Cell Transplant Center and Director Emeritus of the Diabetes Research Institute.
+He was named as fellow of National Academy of Inventors in 2017.

+Early life and education

+Ricordi was born in New York City and raised in Italy.
+He completed his medical education at the University of Milan.
+After obtaining his medical degree and completing military service in the Italian Air Force, he relocated to the United States for postdoctoral research.

+From 1986 to 1988, Ricordi worked at Washington University in St. Louis under Paul E. Lacy, a pioneer in islet cell transplantation.
+He later joined the University of Pittsburgh, where he led cellular transplantation efforts at the Thomas E. Starzl Transplant Institute.

-Career
+Career and research

-Ricordi studied from 1971 to 1976 at the Scientific Lyceum in Milan and graduated Cum Laude in Medicine from the University of Milan in 1982.
-During his medical studies at the University of Milan he did internships at the Institute of Central Nervous System Physiology of the National Research Council (Milan, Italy) and later, as a student of internal medicine in the Internal Medicine Department of the San Raffaele Institute in Milan.

-After graduating in medicine, he specialized in Gastrointestinal Surgery and Digestive Endoscopy at the University of Milan, graduating Cum Laude in 1988.
-During this same period he completed several complementary studies at the Washington University School of Medicine (St Louis, Missouri), in the Department of Genetics, and conducting training in Immunogenetics and Immunobiology of cell transplants.
+After graduating in medicine, he specialized in gastrointestinal surgery and digestive endoscopy at the University of Milan, graduating cum laude in 1988.
+During this same period he completed several complementary studies at the Washington University School of Medicine (St Louis, Missouri), in the Department of Genetics, and conducting training in immunogenetics and immunobiology of cell transplants.

-After a period of military service in the Italian Air Force, where he worked as a medical officer with the rank of Lieutenant, he joined as Assistant Professor of Surgery in the Department of Surgery of the Division of Transplantation in the School of Medicine of the University of Pittsburgh, Pennsylvania.
+After a period of military service in the Italian Air Force, where he worked as a medical officer with the rank of lieutenant, he joined as assistant professor of surgery in the Department of Surgery of the Division of Transplantation in the School of Medicine of the University of Pittsburgh, Pennsylvania.

 His professional career has been developed in the educational and scientific field mainly.
-He has been Co-Director of the Executive Office of Research Leadership (2001-2003), as Senior Associate Dean of Research (2003-2006) and has chaired the Dean's Research Office (2006-2012) at the Miller School of Medicine, University of Miami.
+He has been co-director of the Executive Office of Research Leadership (2001–2003), as Senior Associate Dean of Research (2003–2006) and has chaired the Dean's Research Office (2006–2012) at the Miller School of Medicine at the University of Miami.

 Ricordi is Professor of Surgery at Stacy Joy Goodman, Distinguished Professor of Medicine, Professor of Biomedical Engineering and Microbiology and Immunology at the University of Miami, Florida, where he also appears as Director of the Diabetes Research Institute (DRI) and the Cell Transplant Center.

 He is also a Head of the Human Cell Processing Facility, funded by NIH, which has been providing human cell products for research and clinical applications at the University of Miami, Florida, and throughout the world since 1993.